-From Oct 2020, Israel started allowing international flights to overfly its airspace.
-This new option could shorten flight times between Europe and the Middle East as these can now go direct via Jordan/Saudi, rather than having to route through Turkey and then across Iran.
+- From Oct 2020, Israel started allowing international flights to overfly its airspace.
+This new option shortened flight times between Europe and the Middle East as these can now go direct via Jordan/Saudi, rather than having to route through Turkey and then across Iran.

 - Flights can overfly Israel, Jordan, and Saudi Arabia, regardless of destination – though you have to be departing from one of the airports on Israel’s approved list for them to give you an overflight permit.

-- But if you’re going to/from Israel itself (i.e. LLBG/Tel Aviv), Saudi Arabia will only let you overfly its airspace if headed to/from the UAE or Bahrain – and these overflight permissions are considered on a case by case basis.
+- If you’re going to/from Israel itself (i.e. LLBG/Tel Aviv), Saudi Arabia will only let you overfly its airspace if headed to/from the UAE or Bahrain – and these overflight permissions are considered on a case by case basis.

-Israel allows overflights at night on weekdays, and then all weekend from Thursday nights through to Sunday mornings.
+Israel allows overflights at night on weekdays, and then all weekend from Thursday mornings through to Sunday mornings.
 Check the LLLL Notams for exact timings.
+Westbound flights must be on airway L53 between TALMI-TAPUZ, Eastbound on N134 between VOLFO-SALAM.

 How to get an Israel overflight permit